API Error Codes

 403 Request Blocked

-Our WAF may block your request and return a 403 status code if your payload is flagged as potentially malicious or malformed.
+Our Web Application Firewall (WAF) may block your request and return a 403 status code if your payload is flagged as potentially malicious or malformed.

 In this case, response body will have a request_blocked code: